Earned value management: History

-In Australia, EVM has been codified as standards AS 4817-2003 and AS 4817–2006.
+In Australia, EVM has been codified as the standards AS 4817-2003 and AS 4817–2006.

+US defense industry

+The EVM concept took root in the United States Department of Defense in the 1960s.
+The original concept was called the Program Evaluation and Review Technique, but it was considered overly burdensome and not very adaptable by contractors whom were mandated to use it, and many variations of it began to proliferate among various procurement programs.
+In 1967, the DoD established a criterion-based approach, using a set of 35 criteria, called the Cost/Schedule Control Systems Criteria (C/SCSC).
+In the 1970s and early 1980s, a subculture of C/SCSC analysis grew, but the technique was often ignored or even actively resisted by project managers in both government and industry.
+C/SCSC was often considered a financial control tool that could be delegated to analytical specialists.

+In 1989, EVM leadership was elevated to the Undersecretary of Defense for Acquisition, thus making EVM an element of program management and procurement.
+In 1991, Secretary of Defense Dick Cheney canceled the Navy A-12 Avenger II Program because of performance problems detected by EVM.
+This demonstrated that EVM mattered to secretary-level leadership.
+In the 1990s, many U.S. Government regulations were eliminated or streamlined.
+However, EVM not only survived the acquisition reform movement, but became strongly associated with the acquisition reform movement itself.
+Most notably, from 1995 to 1998, ownership of EVM criteria (reduced to 32) was transferred to industry by adoption of ANSI EIA 748-A standard.

+The use of EVM has expanded beyond the U.S. Department of Defense.
+It was adopted by the National Aeronautics and Space Administration, the United States Department of Energy and other technology-related agencies.

 Project tracking

 It is helpful to see an example of project tracking that does not include earned value performance management.
 Consider a project that has been planned in detail, including a time-phased spend plan for all elements of work.
 Figure 1 shows the cumulative budget (cost) for this project as a function of time (the blue line, labeled PV).
 It also shows the cumulative actual cost of the project (red line, labeled AC) through week 8.
 To those unfamiliar with EVM, it might appear that this project was over budget through week 4 and then under budget from week 6 through week 8.
 However, what is missing from this chart is any understanding of how much work has been accomplished during the project.
 If the project was actually completed at week 8, then the project would actually be well under budget and well ahead of schedule.
 If, on the other hand, the project is only 10% complete at week 8, the project is significantly over budget and behind schedule.
 A method is needed to measure technical performance objectively and quantitatively, and that is what EVM accomplishes.